colorhaake/ShortenMyLinkWithMeteorRedux/README.md

 1. `View` only handle rendering data and clicking event from `props`.

-2. Clicking event will send an action to `Reducer`.
+2. Clicking event or any other interaction will send an action to `Reducer`.

 3. `Reducer` will define and run handlers for actions.